metakeule/replacer/README.md

 If you need to simply replace placeholders in a template without escaping or logic, replacer might be for you.

-For the typical scenario - your template never changes on runtime -, replacer is faster than using (strings|bytes).Replace() or regexp.ReplaceAllStringFunc() or the text/template package.
+For the typical scenario - your template never changes on runtime -, replacer is faster than using (strings|bytes).Replace(r)() or regexp.ReplaceAllStringFunc() or the text/template package.

 Performance
 -----------